-- 1. Contact the clinical faculty-before the clinical starting time.
+- 1. Contact the clinical faculty before the clinical starting time.
 THIS IS YOUR #1 PRIORITY!
-Asking a fellow student to inform the instructor of the absence is not acceptable.
-The student must inform the instructor personally. - 2.
+Asking a fellow student to inform the instructor of the absence is notacceptable.
+The student must inform the instructor personally.
+Do not leave voicemail messages.
+You must speak to a person. - 2.
 Contact the MLT Program Director no later than one hour after the scheduled starting time for your scheduled shift.
-Email to dreinacher@swccd.edu and call her office at (619) 216-6673.
-Leave a message on voice-mail. - 3.
+Email to dreinacher@swccd.edu.
+Calls can be made to (619) 216-6673.
+Leave a message on voice-mail.
+An email MUST be received by the program director. - 3.
 In the event of a catastrophic situation (death in the immediate family, hospitalization, etc.), and you cannot attend clinicals, the Program Director must be notified immediately. - 4.
+If you must leave clinicals early the Program Director MUST be notified. - 5.
 No scheduled personal appointments are to be made during clinical hours.